Jawahir01/Journfolio/README.md

 - CSS
+    1.

+### test cases (screenshots)

-    1. The footer was annoying.
+- The footer was annoying.
 It kepting sticking on top of the header.
 I gave it the margin-top:100% so that it can go down it worked but it add a more size to the whole page.
 The mistake was that I was using percintage rather than a px or rem mersuermints.
 It worked well when the  margin-bottom: 10px; and margin-top: 20px;

-### test cases (screenshots)

-- Adjusting the background of the header menue while hover to be in the middle.

--  In the Contant page: putting the fontawosome icons as a placeholder inside the input field alongside the text.
+-
 ### Known bugs
 1.